namespace-ee/react-calendar-timeline/README.md

 The minimum width, in pixels, of a timeline entry when it's possible to resize.
 If not reached, you must zoom in to resize more.
 Default to `20`.

-## stickyOffset

-At what height from the top of the screen should we start "sticking" the header (i.e. position: sticky)?
-This is useful if for example you already have a sticky navbar and want to push the timeline header down further.
-Defaults `0`.

 ## lineHeight

 Height of one line in the calendar in pixels.
 Default `30`